evanplaice/jquery-csv/README.md

 What's better than a powerful JavaScript? platform in the browser.
 A second, even more powerful JavaScript? platform on the server.

 And... jQuery-CSV fully supports it.
-There is not online demo because it requires a Node.js server to run but a stub is provided to help get you started.
+There is no online demo because it requires a Node.js server to run but a stub is provided to help get you started.

 Dependencies: